rmaphoh/RETFound_MAE/BENCHMARK.md

 ## RETFound - Benckmark data split and model checkpoints

-Here we provide data split and model checkpoints to facilitate model comparison.
-Please remember to accordingly change the data_path, task, and nb_classes for model fine-tuning and evaluation.
+We provide data split and model checkpoints to facilitate model comparison.
+Please remember to adjust the data_path, task, and nb_classes for model fine-tuning and evaluation.

 ### Data split
 | Dataset | Download Link 1 |   Download Link 2 |